Understanding Your Cat's Semi-Aggressive Thyroid Tumor(s)

 All cats with hyperthyroidism have a growth ( tumor ) on one or both thyroid glands.

 Of all thyroid tumors, about 97% are benign adenomas.
-However, relatively large thyroid tumors associated with higher thyroid hormone levels have often progressed toward a more aggressive version, a process which usually takes 2-3 years.
+However, relatively large thyroid tumors producing A LOT of thyroid hormones have often progressed toward a more aggressive state.
+It usually takes 2-3 years to reach this level of hyperthyroidism.

 Over the years, elevated thyroid hormones cause heart disease.
-Unfortunately, controlling the hormone production with methimazole doesn’t fully protect the heart.
+Unfortunately, controlling the hormone production with methimazole does not fully protect the heart.

 Decompensation (congestive heart failure) is more likely when they go off hormonal control via methimazole, and when they travel and are hospitalized.
-It’s never a bad idea to engage a cardiologist and having an echocardiogram before the appointment with us.
+It’s never a bad idea to engage a cardiologist, who may perform an echocardiogram, before the appointment with us.
 Minimally, the blood pressure should be checked, and hypertension controlled.
-If the HR is greater than 250 bpm, the primary veterinarian may consider a B-blocker (atenolol or propranolol) for HR control.
-I also suggest initiating alprazolam 0.125 mg (½ of a 0.25 mg tab) daily from before travel, during hospitalization, and for the trip home in the car and/or flight.
+If the heart rate (HR) is greater than 250 bpm (tachycardia), the primary veterinarian may consider a B-blocker (atenolol or propranolol) for HR control.
+I also suggest initiating anti-anxiety medications, such as alprazolam 0.125 mg (½ of a 0.25 mg tab) or gabapentin 50-100 mg, before travel, during hospitalization, and for the trip home in the car and/or flight.

 Cats with higher doses of radiation are required by WA State law to remain in the hospital longer than the average 2-3 days.
 These cats usually stay 3-6 days.